noorxman/Surgical-Chain-R-Shiny/README.md

 # Surgical-Chain-R-Shiny
-This is an educational tool, developed in R Shiny and with the discrete event simulation package R simmer, with the goal of teaching the effects different appointment scheduling polices have on the performance of an operating room at a hospital.
+This is an educational tool, developed in R Shiny and the discrete event simulation package R simmer, with the goal of teaching the effects different appointment scheduling polices have on the performance of an operating room at a hospital.

 <pre>
 src/